jhuang6451/nabu_fedora/README.md

     * Make sure `android-tools` is installed on your PC, or download `platform-tools` from [Official Website](https://developer.android.com/tools/releases/platform-tools), then decompress and cd into it.
     * Download and decompress both esp image and desired rootfs image from release.
     * Download ArKT-7's modded TWRP for nabu from [here](https://github.com/ArKT-7/twrp_device_xiaomi_nabu/releases/tag/mod_linux).
-    * Download dualboot kernel pacher from [here](https://github.com/rodriguezst/nabu-dualboot-img/releases) (If you don't know what secureboot is, just download the NOSB version).
+    * Download dualboot kernel patcher from [here](https://github.com/rodriguezst/nabu-dualboot-img/releases) (If you don't know what secureboot is, just download the NOSB version).

 2. Partitioning:
     * Connect your tablet to your PC.